 Common causes of disputes in the construction industry

-There most common causes of construction disputes include:
+The most common causes of construction disputes include:

-- Construction defects, quality issues, variations from the original contractual scope and cost increases: Defects and quality issues are significant factors in many construction disputes and can include problems around poor quality workmanship, the use of substandard materials, failure to comply with specific contractual obligations and also incidences of failure to advise those managing the project’s budget or otherwise paying for goods or services of increases in price for materials or labour
+- Construction defects, quality issues, variations from the original contractual scope and cost increases: Defects and quality issues are significant factors in many construction disputes and can include problems around poor quality workmanship, the use of substandard materials, failure to comply with specific contractual obligations and also occurrences of failure to advise those managing the project’s budget or otherwise paying for goods or services of increases in price for materials or labour.

-- Payment disputes: Materials and labour not being paid for are widespread causes of disputes across all sectors but specifically in the construction industry, claims for unpaid invoices, applications for payment on account and claims for additional payment are typically at the heart of many conflicts
+- Payment disputes: Materials and labour not being paid for are widespread causes of disputes across all sectors but specifically in the construction industry, claims for unpaid invoices, applications for payment on account and claims for additional payment are typically at the heart of many conflicts.

 How to avoid construction disputes